Araanda41/Araanda41/README.md

 Programming student and Cibersecurity Noob
 ------------------------------------------

-I'm in love with Cibersecurity and videogames.
+I'm in love with Cibersecurity and programming.

 * 🌍  I'm based in Madrid
 * ✉️  You can contact me at [teamzzesp@gmail.com](mailto:teamzzesp@gmail.com)